reliablyhq/documentation/docs/guides/how-it-works/report-templates/index.md

 - The **Name** for the Service Level.
 - The **Type** of the Service Level, this currently either Availablity or Latency.
 - An overal **Objective** as a percentage, e.g this service will be 95% available.
-- A **Period**, an iso8601 Duration, this is the time Period that is used for the Service Level e.g PT1H.
+- A **Period**, an ISO 8601 Duration, is the time period that is used for the Service Level, e.g PT1H.
 For further information on the time window for an SLI see [SLO Report Time Window].
 - The **Result** of an Service Level indicator.
 - The actual **Observation window** that was used for the Service Level report.
 This consists of a From time and a To time.
 - **errored** is a flag that indicates if this particular Service Level Indicator errored in it's retrieval process.